Skip to main content

 • Click the START button, the system will start the temperature compensation calibration

-1. After accepting the value, the heated bed temperature will be automatically adjusted to 80°C, and the nozzle temperature will be adjusted to 250°C.
+1. After accepting the value, the system will automatically adjust the heatbed temperature to 80°C and the nozzle temperature to 250°C.

 • Additional gcode commands available during drift calibration include: TEMPERATURE_PROBE_NEXT

-• ABORT can be used to terminate the calibration and ignore the results.
+• ABORT Can be used to terminate the calibration and ignore the results.

 Usage Optimization

-Quick Bed Scanning
+Quick Bed Sweeping

 [gcode_macro Z_TILT_ADJUST]